Jamal Khashoggi: Turkish response

-Istanbul prosecutor will try the accused in absentia as none of the accused are in Turkey and seek life sentences for 18 of them and 2 (al-Qahtani and Asiri) with incitement of first-degree murder.
-In the meantime, Turkey accused Saudi officials of obscuring investigations at the consulate while Saudis said that the Istanbul prosecutor has not complied with their requests to share information.
+Istanbul prosecutor would try the accused in absentia as none of the accused were in Turkey and sought life sentences for 18 of them and two of them (al-Qahtani and Asiri) with incitement of first-degree murder.
+In the meantime, Turkey accused Saudi officials of obscuring investigations at the consulate while Saudis said that the Istanbul prosecutor had not complied with their requests to share information.

-On 3 July 2020, Hatice Cengiz, the fiancée of Jamal Khashoggi spoke at the opening of the trial of his assassination at the Turkish court stating that the Washington Post columnist was killed by a team of Saudi agents inside the kingdom's consulate in Istanbul through "a great betrayal and deception", and she asked that all persons responsible for his killing be brought to justice.
+On 3 July 2020, Khashoggi's fiancé, Hatice Cengiz, spoke at the opening of the trial of his assassination at the Turkish court, stating that he had been killed by a team of Saudi agents inside the kingdom's consulate in Istanbul through "a great betrayal and deception".
+She asked that all those responsible for his killing be brought to justice.

 On 28 September 2020, Turkish prosecutors prepared a second indictment against six Saudi officials involved in the murder of Khashoggi.
 Earlier in July 2020, the first public trial was opened into Khashoggi's murder against 20 Saudi nationals.

 On 7 April 2022, a Turkish court ordered the transfer of the trial to Saudi Arabia, despite the fact that many of the suspects had already been acquitted in Saudi Arabia.
 The decision was criticized by human rights advocates and lawyers involved in the case.